 Lonsdale is a very small city located in the state of Minnesota.
-With a population of 4,910 people and just one neighborhood, Lonsdale is the 167th largest community in Minnesota.
-Lonsdale has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Lonsdale, where the median household income is $95,265.00.
+With a population of 4,937 people and just one neighborhood, Lonsdale is the 167th largest community in Minnesota.
+Much of the housing stock in Lonsdale was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Lonsdale economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Lonsdale, where the median household income is $91,719.00.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lonsdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lonsdale is a city of sales and office workers, managers, and construction workers and builders.
-There are especially a lot of people living in Lonsdale who work in management occupations (11.75%), office and administrative support (10.64%), and sales jobs (9.15%).
+Overall, Lonsdale is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Lonsdale who work in office and administrative support (14.86%), sales jobs (13.04%), and management occupations (11.19%).

 Because of many things, Lonsdale is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lonsdale really has some of the features that families look for when choosing a good community to raise children.
 Is Lonsdale perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Lonsdale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Lonsdale, 21.64% have at least a bachelor's degree.
+The education level of Lonsdale citizens is a little higher than the average for US cities and towns: 23.69% of adults in Lonsdale have at least a bachelor's degree.

-The per capita income in Lonsdale in 2022 was $33,840, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $135,360 for a family of four.
+The per capita income in Lonsdale in 2022 was $34,561, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $138,244 for a family of four.

 The people who call Lonsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lonsdale residents report their race to be White, followed by Asian.
 Important ancestries of people in Lonsdale include German, Norwegian, Czech, Irish, and Polish.

 The most common language spoken in Lonsdale is English.
-Other important languages spoken here include Polish and Chinese.
+Other important languages spoken here include Polish and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.